 - References (max.
-2 pages) - List of contributions of PIs and staff - Work plan, Gantt Chart, and milestones - Brief description of proposed staffing incl. timeline - Detailed budget plan (personnel, consumables): use both templates Annex 2a and 2b - If applicable: Revised resubmissions of previously unsuccessful HMC project proposals must be accompanied by a brief description of changes (max.
-1 page, to be inserted in the appendix). - Brief CVs of the principal investigators and potential staff members. - Confirmation letter by all Helmholtz Centres4 involved concerning the co-funding provided.
-The confirmation letter needs to be signed by the board of directors, both the scientific and administrative director (see chapter 4), of the respective centre. - Confirmation letter of consultation signed by at least one HMC Hub or FAIR Data Commons coordinator - A list of cooperation partners (only via the submission portal)
+2 pages) - List of contributions of PIs and staff - Gantt Chart, list of work packages, and list of deliverables - Detailed budget plan (personnel, consumables): use both templates Annex 2a and 2b - If applicable: Revised resubmissions of previously unsuccessful HMC project proposals must be accompanied by a brief description of changes (max.
+1 page, to be inserted in the appendix). - Brief description of proposed staffing incl. timeline - Brief CVs of the principal investigators and potential staff members. - Equality, diversity and inclusion (EDI) statement - List of existing tools, metadata standards/schemas and semantic artefacts

+- Confirmation letter by all Helmholtz Centres4 involved concerning the co-funding provided.
+The confirmation letter needs to be signed by the board of directors, either by the scientific, the administrative director or both, of the respective centre. - Confirmation letter of consultation signed by at least one HMC Hub or FAIR Data Commons coordinator - A list of cooperation partners (only via the submission portal) - A list of independent experts as potential reviewers can be provided.
+The proposed experts need to be unbiased (only via the submission portal)